-Table 5-1 provides a summary of the various noise producing sources, aside from impact piling, that are expected to be present during the construction and operation of the proposed development.
+Table 5-1 provides a summary of the various noise producing sources, aside from impact piling, that are expected to be present during the construction and operation of Dublin Array.

-Table 5-1 Summary of the possible noise making activities at the proposed development other than impact piling.
+Table 5-1 Summary of the possible noise making activities at Dublin other than impact piling

 Activity Description Cable laying Noise from the cable laying vessel and any other associated noise during the offshore cable installation.
 Dredging Dredging may be required on site for seabed preparation work for certain foundation options, as well as for the export cable, array cables and interconnector cable installation.
 Suction dredging has been assumed as a worst-case.
 Drilling There is the potential for WTG foundations to be installed using drilling depending on seabed type or if a pile refuses during impact piling operations.
 Rock placement Potentially required on site for installation of offshore cables (cable crossings and cable protection) and scour protection around foundation structures.
 Trenching Plough trenching may be required during offshore cable installation.
 Vessel noise Jack-up barges for piling substructure and WTG installation.
 Other large and medium sized vessels to carry out other construction tasks and anchor handling.
 Other small vessels for crew transport and maintenance on site.
 Operational WTG Noise transmitted through the water from operational WTG.
-The project options give WTGs with rotor diameters of between 250 and 276 m, in line with expected power output.
-UXO clearance Should Unexploded Ordnance (UXO) exist within the the proposed development area, this would need to be cleared before construction can begin.
+The project design envelope gives WTGs with power outputs of between 15 and 21 MW.
+UXO clearance There is a possibility that Unexploded Ordnance (UXO) may exist within the Dublin Array boundary, which would need to be cleared before construction can begin.